kavia-common/nodejs-crud-api-template-184106-184115/nodejs_crud_api/README.md

 # Node.js CRUD API (Express + PostgreSQL)

+Primary runtime: Node.js Express server on port 3001.
+Legacy note: There are some legacy FastAPI placeholder files under src/api; they are kept only for reference and are NOT used by the running service.

 An Express + pg boilerplate for building REST APIs with full CRUD operations (includes a Todo example).

-Note: The earlier scaffold included a FastAPI placeholder; this project runs Express with PostgreSQL via `pg`.

 ## Features
 - Express server with CORS and dotenv